lees3/ecommerce-pattern-library/_products/aquamarine-crystal.md

 title: "Aquamarine Crystal"
 img: "/images/crystal.jpeg"
 desc: |
-"The Gemstone Aquamarine.
-Aquamarine, named for the Latin phrase "water of the sea", is the blue to blue-green variety Beryl. ...
-Aquamarine ranges in color from a faint light blue to blue and bluish-green, with lighter colored stones being the more common type"
+"Aquamarine, named for the Latin phrase "water of the sea", is a beautiful blue-green colour.
+This gem promises to bring peace and balance to your everyday life."
 price: 85
 ---